-The Corporation manages its common shares, stock options and warrants as capital, that as at September 30, 2022 totaled \$ 41,779,730 (2021 - \$41,413,734).
+The Corporation manages its common shares, stock options and warrants as capital, that as at March 31, 2023 totaled \$ 44,219,313 (December 31, 2022 - \$44,216,168).
 The Corporation's objectives when managing capital are to safeguard the Corporation's ability to continue as a going concern in order to pursue the exploration of its mineral properties and to maintain a flexible capital structure which optimizes the costs of capital at an acceptable risk.

-The Corporation manages the capital structure and makes adjustments according to changes in economic conditions and the risk characteristics of the underlying assets.
-To maintain or adjust the capital structure, the Corporation may attempt to issue new shares and, acquire or dispose of mineral properties.
+The Corporation manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
+To maintain or adjust the capital structure, the Corporation may attempt to issue new shares and, acquire or dispose of assets.